 Featured News and Publications

 Playbook shares best practices to combat information manipulation

 Content-Oblivious Trust and Safety Techniques: Results from a Survey of Online Service Providers

 Subscribe to Stanford Internet Observatory News

 Sign up to receive notification of our latest blog posts and reports.

-This is the first of a series of pieces we intend to publish on societies and elections at risk from online disinformation.
+This is the third of a series of pieces the Observatory intends to publish on societies and elections at risk from online disinformation.
 Our goal is to draw the attention of the media, tech platforms and other academics to these risks and to provide a basic background that could be useful to those who wish to study the information environment in these areas.

 On January 11, 2020, Taiwan held its 15th presidential and 10th Legislative Yuan election.
 Taiwanese citizens soundly re-elected Democratic Progressive Party (DPP) candidate, Tsai Ing-wen, who won 57.1% of the vote over her opponents, Kuomintang (KMT) candidate Han Kuo-yu (who took 38.61%), and the People’s First Party candidate James Soong (4.26%).
 The DPP also maintained its majority in the Legislative Yuan, though with a slight decrease of a few seats.
 Voter turnout was high, with almost 74% of eligible voters casting ballots, up from 66% in 2016.

 There is only one day left before Taiwan heads to the polls, and researchers, election integrity teams at tech platforms, and press are following the dynamics closely.
 On January 1st, Taiwan entered into its ten day polling black-out period, a time during which there is a strict ban on agencies and individuals sharing, or citing, any public survey related to a candidate or the election overall.